April 11th is National Pet Day. This is a time to reflect on our pets and even consider helping other animals in need.

 Kitten raising: Sometimes abandoned kittens are found and may require around-the-clock care with feedings until they are ready for their forever home.
 This is a delicate job and best for people with experience raising kittens.

 Cat fostering: Adult cat fostering is pretty low maintenance compared to kittens.
-They may need some extra socialization, or help overcoming fears or obstacles or just love and warm bed until they meet their forever family.
+They may need some extra socialization, or help overcoming fears or obstacles, or just love and a warm bed until they meet their forever family.

-Fostering a cat with special needs: Special need cats could involve extra love and care.
+Fostering a cat with special needs: Special needs cats could rquire extra love and care.
 Shelters are pretty good about teaching you everything that you need to learn in order to foster a special needs kitten or cat.
-You can go through most of the instructions and tutorials online, so you don’t need to worry about coming in close contact with others.
+You can go through most of the instructions and tutorials online, as well.

-If you think that you’d be a good candidate for fostering a kitty at this time, search nearby shelters and rescues online and you can start the application process.
-They’ve already begun implementing safety protocols.
+If you think that you’d be a good candidate for fostering a kitty at this time, search nearby shelters and rescues online, and you can start the application process.

 Have you ever fostered a cat before?
 Would you consider bringing a kitty home on National Pet Day?
 Let us know in the comments below!